websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 **On Time**: On Time items have not breached _any_ SLA deadline.

 **Untracked**: Untracked items are items in the workflow process that aren't currently under the purview of an SLA.
-The can be in a task identified as a _Pause_ in the SLA, or perhaps outside the scope of the SLA entirely, if the SLA isn't defined for the entire process (Process Begins to Process Ends in the SLA Definition screen).
+They might be in the workflow process but haven't reached the step identified as the SLA start, or they might pre-date the SLA definition entirely.

 ### Filtering by Process Status and Completion Period